catenax-ng/catenax-ng.github.io/docs/internal/how-to-onboard-teams-to-any-environment.md

 :::info regarding terraform

-creation of a new branch, changes, terraform plan, PR and terraform apply must pass in that oder, otherwise there will be problems in the cooperation with other developments regarding the main.tf:
+following steps have to be done in the given order, otherwise there could be problems with other developments done in
+parallel:

-1. creation of a new branch
+1. create a new branch
-2. making changes
+2. make changes
-3. terraform plan to check the changes if they meet the expectations
+3. do a terraform plan to check if the changes meet your expectations
 4. create a PR and merge
-5. terraform apply at the end
+5. do a terraform apply

-If the sequence is made in an other sorting, the state of terraform could be in an undefined state and any action with terraform plan during the PR is not merged, will fail with comments of files to be deleted or destroyed
+only after the merge in Github and the terraform apply have been done, the terraform state is consistent.
+Otherwise changes which are applied in parallel by someone else might be deleted again

 :::